ORS-Consulting/ORS-openthermo/docs/Manual.md

 - Tc is the crtical temperature [K]

 ### Acentric factor
-The accentric factor is estimated the Kesler-Lee correlation [@kesler1976improve;@ahmed2007equations].
+The accentric factor is estimated the from the Kesler-Lee correlation [@kesler1976improve;@ahmed2007equations].

 For Tbr > 0.8: